Lumps and bumps on the head can occur for a number of reasons. Here are 7 of the most common causes to help you identify what you may have.

 - Usually not of a cancerous nature

-- Look for these on the scalp and around hairline areas and can be difficult to distinguish from the epidermal cysts in appearance and size.
+This is a keratin filled cyst originating from the outer hair root sheath/hair follicle.
+Look for these on the scalp and around hairline areas, they can be difficult to distinguish from epidermal cysts in appearance and size.

 - Often will disappear without treatment

-- Treatment if needed will be with antibiotics or excision
+- Treatment if needed will be with antibiotics (if infected) or excision.

 - People with diabetes are more susceptible

-- Avoiding friction and shaving can help the skin recover
+- Avoid friction, build-up of sweat and shaving can help the skin recover

 - Generally seen in children but becoming more common in young adults